spcCodes/Grab_AI_for_SEA/README.md

 <div style="text-align: center"><img src="01050.jpg" width="300"/></div>

-So we used the meta data provided in the dataset and preprocessed the data and saved it in corresponding train and valid folders inside the dataset directory.
+So we used the meta data provided in the dataset and preprocessed the data by cropping out the images using the bounding box information provided.
+After the images were cropped out it was saved accordingly to the corresponding train and valid folders inside the dataset directory.
+The script for the preprocessing the data is provided [here]